 - Join the discussion on posts on the site.

-- Contribute new content to the site through the Open Source Catholic GitHub organization.
+- Contribute new content to the site by following the CONTRIBUTING guide.

 - Join public discussions in the Open Source Catholic mailing list.